 Stay Connect With Us for More Informations.

 Located just a few hours drive from the town of Arusha, Tarangire is a popular stop for people travelling through the northern safari circuit on their way to Ngorongoro and the Serengeti.
-The park extends into two game controlled areas and the wildlife is allowed to move freely throughout.
+The park is part fo two game controlled reserves and the wildlife moves back and forth between the two.

 Before the rains, droves of gazelles, wildebeests, zebras, and giraffes migrate to Tarangire National Park’s scrub plains where the last grazing land still remains.
 Tarangire offers an unparalleled game viewing, and during the dry season elephants abound.
-Families of the pachyderms play around the ancient trunks of baobab trees and strip acacia bark from the thorn trees for their afternoon meal.
-Breathtaking views of the Maasai Steppe and the mountains in the south make a stopover at Tarangire a memorable experience.
+You can see families of the pachyderms play around decades-old trunks of baobab trees and strip the acacia bark from the thorn trees for their afternoon meal.
+You’ll be offered with a breathtaking view of the Maasai Steppe.
+A stopover at the southern mountains of Tarangire makes an even better safari experience.